-Categories and tags are normally displayed at the top or bottom of the post and using the Category widget and tag widget in your sidebar.
+Categories and tags are normally displayed at the top or bottom of the post using the Category widget and tag widget in your sidebar.
 You will be adding these widgets in Step 6: Add Widgets.

-On a post you can add as many categories and tags as you need to make the post easier to locate.
+On a post, you can add as many categories and tags as you need to make the post easier to locate.

-1. Select the category you want to use or create the new category using Add New Category.
+Click on Category and select the category you want to use or create the new category using Add New Category.

 Type in the new category and then click on the Add New Category button.